-The cheapest box of tampons is around seven dollars, leaving thousands of homeless women in Canada to make an impossible decision: food or tampons?
+The cheapest box of tampons is around seven dollars, leaving thousands of homeless women to make an impossible decision: food or tampons?

 Desperate, they resort to making their own out of whatever they can find.
 Dirty socks.
+Napkins.
 Paper towels.
-And these makeshift tampons produce serious, and even deadly, infections.

 The answer was hiding in plain sight.